maluyckx/Network_Attacks/README.md

 After 1 minute, `ws2` is able to ping `ws3` again (the MAC address of `ws2` will be added to the arp table of `ws3`).

 ![ARP_cache_poisoning](/img/validation_arp/validation_arp_after_rate_limit.png)

+To confirm that the network connectivity was functioning as expected, the `pingall` command was executed **after one minute**.
+The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 [comment]: <> (###########################################)